prupani-7/Multipart-Geometry/README.md

 * From the Welcome to Android Studio screen, click the **Open** button.
 (If you're already inside a project, click **File > Open** in the menu bar instead.)
 * Navigate to the **Multipart_Geometry/** folder and click **OK**.

-## Accessing Esri location services

-Accessing Esri location services, including basemaps, routing, and geocoding, requires authentication using either an API Key or an ArcGIS identity:

 ### API key